Austrapen

 Some medicines may interfere with AUSTRAPEN.
 These include:

-some antibiotics e.g. tetracyclines, erythromycin and chloramphenicol.
+some antibiotics e.g. tetracyclines, gentamicin, erythromycin and chloramphenicol.

 These medicines may be affected by AUSTRAPEN, or may affect how well it works.
-You may need different amounts of your medicine, or you may need to take different medicines.
+You may need different amounts of your medicines, or you may need to take different medicines.
 Your doctor or pharmacist has more information on medicines to be careful with or avoid whilst receiving AUSTRAPEN.

 Some antibiotics may decrease the effectiveness of some birth control pills.